krashman/NetflixChecker/README.md

 ## Thanks for using NetflixChecker

-If you find any problems at all with my netflix checker, please leave an issue or get in touch, the project is no longer updated but I will update it if needed.
+If you find any problems at all with my netflix checker, please leave an issue or get in touch, the project is no longer updated, so feel free to fork and fix anything :)